Jeans: Fabric

 By the 17th century, jean was a crucial textile for working-class people in Northern Italy.
-This is seen in a series of genre paintings from around the 17th century attributed to an artist now nicknamed The Master of the Blue Jeans.
+This is seen in a series of genre paintings from around the 17th century attributed to an artist now referred to as the Master of the Blue Jeans.
 The ten paintings depict impoverished scenes with lower-class figures wearing a fabric that looks like denim.
 The fabric would have been Genoese jean, which was cheaper.
-Genre painting came to prominence in late 16th century, and the non-nobility subject matter in all ten paintings places them among others that portray similar scenes.
+Genre painting came to prominence in the late 16th century, and the non-nobility subject matter in all ten paintings places them among others that portray similar scenes.

-Dungaree was mentioned for the first time in the 17th century, when it was referred to as cheap, coarse thick cotton cloth, often colored blue but sometimes white, worn by impoverished people in what was then a region of Bombay, India a dockside village called Dongri.
+Dungaree, a type of fabric, was mentioned for the first time in the 17th century, when it was referred to as coarse calico cloth, often colored blue but sometimes bleached white, worn by impoverished workers in what was then a region of Bombay, India a dockside village called Dongri.
 This cloth was "dungri" in Hindi.
-Dungri was exported to England and used for manufacturing of cheap, robust working clothes.
+Dungri was exported to England and used for manufacturing of cheap, robust working clothes such as overalls.
 In English, the word "dungri" became pronounced as "dungaree".
+It was used by utility workers of the US Navy throughout World War I. Dungaree was replaced with denim, a textile named after the Nîmes, that gained popularity after being manufactured by Jacob W. Davis.